lkollmorgen/simple_perceptron_cpp/README.md

 ```

 ## Updates

+1/21/2025:
+- created a verbose flag to print whatever is needed at each epoch
+- found new dataset (linked below)
+- stuff is broken:
+    - basically, accuracy does not change no matter the number of epochs...
+IDK what's going on, will check on it later.

 1/8/2025:
 - completed all functions to complete the simple perceptron
 - removed '1' feature from sample data